soupi/learn-haskell-blog-generator/src/09-documentation.md

 ...
 ```

-`stack` and `haddock` will build our project and generate HTML pages for us at:
+Stack and Haddock will build our project and generate HTML pages for us at:

 ```html
 ./.stack-work/dist/<platform>/Cabal-<version>/doc/html/<package>/